 Caribbean Beach Resort has complimentary WiFi for hotel guests.
 The signal is usually good enough for basic mobile device uses, but sometimes streaming video did not work.

-Guests of Caribbean Beach Resort are charged a fee of $19 per night for self-parking.
+Guests of Caribbean Beach Resort have free self-parking.

 Transportation To Parks From Caribbean Beach Resort

-Getting to Magic Kingdom, Animal Kingdom, Hollywood Studios, Epcot, Disney Springs, and Disney Water parks from Caribbean Beach Resort is currently via the Disney World bus system.
-There are several bus stops at Caribbean Beach Resort so although the resort is large you never have walk more than a couple of minutes to reach a bus stop.
+Getting to Magic Kingdom, Animal Kingdom, Disney Springs, and Disney Water parks from Caribbean Beach Resort is currently via the Disney World bus system.
+There are several bus stops at Caribbean Beach Resort so although the resort is large you never have walk more than a couple of minutes to reach a stop.

 Learn all about Disney World’s vast transportation system in our complete guide.